fbpx

 Problems in Kenya’s athletics need to be solved to avoid bouts of national shame in future.

-After Kenyan athletes surviving the back and forth with the anti-doping bill and the country finally being declared compliant by the World Anti-Doping Agency, the last thing that anyone would have expected was any more kind of trouble from that side – be it from the officials or the athletes themselves.
-As a country, we had to fight so hard to beat that image that Kenyan athletes dope their way to gold and regain our prestige that we have had as a country since the 1960s – that of firebrands in the sport of athletics throughout the world.
+After Kenyan athletes survived the back and forth with the anti-doping bill and the country finally being declared compliant by the World Anti-Doping Agency, the last thing that anyone would have expected was any more kind of trouble from that side – be it from the officials or the athletes themselves.
+As a country, we had to fight so hard to beat that image that Kenyan athletes dope their way to gold and regain the prestige that we have had as a country since the 1960s – that of firebrands in the sport of athletics throughout the world.
 Unfortunately, though, Kenya’s clearance to participate in Rio Olympics 2016 was but one of the very small victories that would easily get overshadowed by a lot of national shame that keeps showing up bearing the name Kenya.

 Michael Rotich was the first Kenyan athletics official to be deported back to the country from Rio after allegations emerged that he was receiving bribes to warn athletes in Rio about potential doping tests and how to evade them.
 Shortly after Michael, John Anzrah, one of the coaches was also sent away from Rio for using false accreditation.